edivaserman/accs-microservices-example/README.md

 Importing the Stack Template
 ----------------------------

-To instantiate the applications defined in the stack tempalte file `springcloud-eureka.yaml`, you first have to import it into Stack Manager.
+To instantiate the applications defined in the stack template file `microservices-example.yaml`, you first have to import it into Stack Manager.
 To do this:

 1. Navigate to the Application Container Cloud service console.
 2. Use the services menu to navigate to `Oracle Cloud Stack`.